ExMember/exmember.github.io/_drafts/hsnc-best-practices.md

 Send the completed application, along with all supporting documentation to the chair and treasurer.
 They will bring it to the executive committee which will decide whether to put it on the board agenda.
-# Committees

-# How to call a Board meeting
+# How to call meeting

-## Time
+## When

-Regular board meetings should be at the date and time set by the standing meeting calendar.
-For the HSDNC this is every second Monday at 6:30 pm.
+Regular meetings should be at the date and time set by the standing meeting calendar.
+For the HSDNC board this is every second Monday at 6:30 pm.

-Special board meetings can be called when necessary but should be avoided.
-It is very difficult to find a date and time that all board members are available and stakeholders, who are familiar with the standing meeting calendar, are less likely to be aware of a special meeting.
+Special meetings can be called when necessary but should be avoided.
+It is very difficult to find a date and time that all the  board or committee members are available and stakeholders, who are familiar with the standing meeting calendar, are less likely to be aware of a special meeting.

-## Place
+## Where

-Board meetings must be held within the boundaries of the NC.
+Meetings must be held within the boundaries of the NC.

-Board meeting locations must be open to the public. [[Cite Brown Act.]]
+Meeting locations must be open to the public. [[Cite Brown Act.]]

-Board meeting locations must be ADA compliant. [[Cite Brown Act.
+Meeting locations must be ADA compliant. [[Cite Brown Act.
 Link to ADA compliance checklist.]]

-The HSDNC has twenty board members and routinely sees 20 members of the public at board meetings so meeting locations should accommodate at least 50 people.
+The HSDNC has twenty board members and routinely sees 20 members of the public at board meetings so board meeting locations should accommodate at least 50 people.

+Committees are typically much smaller and the meeting are less well-attended so their venues can be smaller.

-## Setting the Agenda
+## Setting the agenda

-The board agenda is set by the executive committee.[^IIX.2]
+The board agenda is set by the executive committee.[^IIX-2]

 To help ensure the best possible agenda and make the executive committee meeting efficient, the chair should prepare a proposed agenda.
 The executive committee